microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 | RF0 | UART TX           | Both                 |
 | RF1 | UART RX           | Both                 |

-**Table 1 - Pin Assignments**

 ### Setting Up the Potentiometer

 To use a potentiometer as the voltage source, you will have to build the following circuit:

+**Figure 1 - Potentiometer Connection Diagram**
 ![Circuit Diagram](./images/potentiometerCircuit.png)
-**Figure 1 - Potentiometer Connection Diagram**

-When completed, it may look something like this:

-![Setup Image](./images/setup.JPG)
 **Figure 2 - Example Setup.
 Shown with V/F supplying F/V.**
+![Setup Image](./images/setup.JPG)

 **Important!
 The acquisition time of the ADCC has to be adjusted depending on the impedance of the potentiometer!** The worst-case equivalent impedance for the potentiometer is at the 50% position.
 At this point, the equivalent impedance (of the circuit) is 50% of the potentiometer value.

 ### Setting MPLAB Data Visualizer

 *Note: If MPLAB Data Visualizer isn't installed, no icon will appear in the toolbar.
 (This example uses the plugin version for MPLAB X IDE).
-You can download a copy [here](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_PIC18FQ43&utm_content=pic18q43_v_to_f_github).*
+MPLAB Data Visualizer can be downloaded using this [link](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_PIC18FQ43&utm_content=pic18q43_v_to_f_github).*

 1. Click on the MPLAB Data Visualizer icon in the toolbar.
 2. Select the COM port of the Curiosity Nano (but do not connect to it).